 - child support or maintenance payments for a dependent child.
 However, child support payments may affect the amount of Family Tax Benefit Part A you can receive

 - Pensioner Education Supplement and Education Entry Payment if you are receiving a pension, allowance or benefit

 - the value of any free board and lodging you receive

-- a periodic payment from an immediate relative (for instance, father, mother, son, daughter, brother or sister.
-Note: this applies only if you are receiving a pension
+- a periodic payment from an immediate relative, for instance, your father, mother, son, daughter, brother or sister.
+This applies only if you are receiving a pension

 - emergency relief or similar assistance